How to avoid fraudulent brokers online

 Test with small deposits and withdrawals

 When you feel ready to make a first deposit into a trading account, there is no need to make a huge commitment.
 Test the broker by doing small deposits and withdrawals.
-If there is an issue, you will be happy that you only have $10 stuck in a frozen account and not anything more.
-Of course, some scammers are patient and will be on their best behaviour until you make a bigger deposit.
+If there is an issue, you will be relieved that you only have $10 stuck in a frozen account and not anything more.
+Of course, some scammers are patient and will be on their best behavior until you make a bigger deposit.

 Bonuses